mriffaud/Handbook-for-Business-Growth/README.md

 ![Revenue Inertia Graph]()

-looking at the graph above, are going to take 3 clusters.
+Looking at the graph above, are going to take 3 clusters.

 ![revenue_clusters]()

-Cluster 2 has negative revenue up to £3.75 while cluster 1 median revenue is £48.64 and the cluster 0 median is £651.29.
-Therefore cluster 2 has the less valuable customers.
+The table above shows that cluster 0 generate less revenue than the other clusters, 2 being the most revenue generating cluster.

 ### RFM Segmentation